seud0nym/tch-gui-unhide/extras/README.md

 src/gz chaos_calmer_telephony_macoers https://repository.macoers.com/homeware/18/brcm63xx-tch/VANTW/telephony
 src/gz chaos_calmer_core_macoers https://repository.macoers.com/homeware/18/brcm63xx-tch/VANTW/target/packages
 ```

+#### Firmware Versions starting with 20.4
+At present there is *no* opkg repository for the 20.4 firmware.

 ## Post Configuration
 After configuring opkg, you need to update the package lists.
 You need to do this each time before you install any packages: